Anujy17/Statistics_notes/README.md

-# Statistics_notes
+# Statistics notes

-Here i have uploaded statistics lectures notes from ineuron(by krish naik sir)
+Here i have uploaded all my Statistics lectures notes from ineuron(by Krish naik sir)

 ## Topics

 #### Day 1